miwurster/poc-tosca-light/README.md

 It is an Eclipse project and thus support is available through its project page <https://eclipse.org/winery>.
 Winery is also part of the OpenTOSCA ecosystem where more information is available at <http://www.opentosca.org>.

+The proof of concept implemenation is based on Eclipse Winery.
+The modeling tools has been extended to check existing and imported Service Templates for TOSCA Light compliancy.
+The first screenshot show the Service Template view of such a TOSCA Light compliant blueprint.
+Winery will flag it to be TOSCA Light compliant by adding a special logo to the top left header.

 ![](docs/tosca-light/st-lite.png)